 Safety Note: Make sure your dog is restrained so they can’t leap out of, or even stick their head out of the window.
 (Sticking their head out the window, regardless of how fun and “free” it looks, puts your dog at risk of potentially severe injuries to their eyes, mouth, throat, and every other part of them that’s sticking out.
 It’s just not worth the risk.)

-Make frequent stops, giving your dog regular breaks during longer car rides.
+Make frequent stops, giving your dog regular breaks during long car rides.
 Doing so won’t just let them sniff around and stretch their legs on solid ground for a bit (and do their “business”), but it will also give them a break from the potentially conflicting sensory signals that might be causing their motion sickness, too.

 Create a positive association with riding in the car.
-Take some time to build up your dog’s tolerance (and even enjoyment) of being in the car and address any anxiety they might have by desensitizing and counter conditioning their car rides.
+Take some time to build up your dog’s tolerance (and even enjoyment) of being in the car and address any anxiety they might have by desensitizing and counter-conditioning their car rides.
 Click here for step-by-step instructions on how to do this.

 We hope this advice has helped you with taking some steps to help with your dog's car sickness.
 By taking some preventive measures or treating with medication, your dog should feel less sick while riding in the car and you can enjoy more road trips together!